Benefits of options trading

 Example of options hedging

-Your investment portfolio includes an investment that tracks the S&P 500, which is currently valued at $4,000.
-After a news announcement, you identify the risk of a potential market downturn that could negatively impact the value of your portfolio.
+Your investment portfolio consists of one share of the S&P 500 which is currently trading at $4,000.
+After a news announcement you identify the risk of a potential market downturn that could negatively impact the value of your portfolio.

-You decide to mitigate this risk by purchasing a European-style cash-settled put option on the S&P 500 index.
-The strike price of the put option is set at 3,900 points, with an expiry date three months from now.
+You decide to mitigate the risk by purchasing a European-style cash-settled put option on the S&P 500 index.
+The strike price of the put option is set at $3,900, with an expiry date three months from now.

-If the S&P 500 falls below the strike price of 3,900 points, the contract will be exercised on the expiry date, and you will receive a cash payment corresponding to the difference.
-This payout will help offset any decline in the value of your investment portfolio tied to the index's performance.
+If the S&P 500 falls below the strike price of $3,900, the contract will be exercised at expiration, and you will receive a cash payment for the difference between the underlying S&P 500 level and the strike price.
+This gain will partially offset the decline in your investment portfolio.

-This put option trade means you’ve protected your portfolio against the adverse effects of a declining market, ensuring a measure of stability and risk mitigation.
+By paying a premium upfront, you’ve protected your portfolio from the adverse effects of declining market conditions, ensuring a degree of stability and risk mitigation.

 Risks and challenges of options trading

-Trading options involves speculating on an asset to move in a particular direction within a specific timeframe.
+Trading options is based on backing an asset to move in a particular direction, within a specific timescale.

-There is also a risk of external factors affecting an option’s value, including volatility, which will affect both long and short options.
-Higher volatility increases the value of long call and put options, as it raises the likelihood of substantial price movements, making these options more valuable due to their greater potential for profitability.
+There is also the risk of external factors affecting option value, most importantly volatility, which will affect both long and short options.
+Higher volatility increases the value of long call and put options, as it raises the likelihood of substantial price movements, making these options more valuable due to greater potential for profitability.

-Conversely, for short call and put options, high volatility heightens the risk, as it increases the chances of significant price swings in the underlying asset, making it more likely the options will be exercised against the seller, potentially leading to a loss.
+Conversely, for short call and put options, high volatility is a greater risk, as it increases the chances of significant price swings in the underlying asset, making it more likely the options will be exercised against the seller, potentially leading to losses.

 New to options trading?
 Learn the fundamentals with our step-by-step guide.